qwerty12/mitmproxy-resource-override/README.md

 I needed to run:

     sudo apt-get install python-dev libxml2-dev libxslt-dev zlib1g-dev libffi-dev libssl-dev

-**mitmproxy for Windows:** One way I was able to use mitmproxy on windows was to install it using Ubuntu Server in a virtual machine.
-Virtual Box can forward ports from the guest VM so that you can connect to the proxy using that port.
-See the bottom of this page to see how to port forward on Virtual Box: https://github.com/CenturyLinkLabs/panamax-ui/wiki/How-To%3A-Port-Forwarding-on-VirtualBox

-You can also set up shared folders with Virtual Box (after you install guest additions) so you can access your host machine's files.
-Go to the virtual machine's settings and look for "Shared Folders"

 You may want to add the Certificate Authority cert files to your computers trusted CAs.
 The certs are usally in ~/.mitmproxy .
 Google on how to do this.